elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/012-working-with-binary-file-formats.md

 While software development is about much more than computing, binary file processing brings you into the computer's realm and is much less forgiving than other kinds of programming.
 Formally trained computer science students or folks who have programmed (successfully) in C before won't have problems with developing this kind of discipline, but it was a challenge for me coming from a hack-and-slash Perl background.

 But these two challenges are exactly why I encourage you to continue to study binary file formats and play around with other low level features to Ruby.
 The barrier-to-entry is lower than that of C, but it will still expose you to ways of thinking that will be very good for you.

+[^1]: To determine the storage space needed for the pixel array in BMP images, I used the computations described in the [Wikipedia article on bitmap images](http://en.wikipedia.org/wiki/BMP_file_format#Pixel_storage).